SolerSoft/mr-musk/README.md

 ## What is MR-MUSK?

-Besides a silly name, it's also a Unity package for prototyping shared Mixed Reality experiences quickly on Meta Quest.
+Besides a silly name, it's also a Unity package for quickly prototyping shared Mixed Reality experiences on Meta Quest devices.
+It supports roughly 16 concurrent users, is compatible with Quest [Building Blocks](https://developer.oculus.com/documentation/unity/bb-overview/), and is especially well suited for hackathons and school courses.

 ## Doesn't Oculus already provide Multiplayer Samples?